htoigo/JavaScript30/02 - JS and CSS Clock/README.md

 This necessity of a corrective factor of 90 degrees seemed a little odd to me.

-After working on this project for a while, I realized that this 90 degree corrective factor is completely unnecessary, with a slight modification to the CSS styles of the clock hands!
+After working on this project for a while, I realized that this 90 degree corrective factor is completely unnecessary.
+With a slight modification to the CSS styles of the clock hands, we don't need it at all!
+This makes the javascript code that converts the hours, minutes and seconds to the number of degrees that the corresponding hand needs to be rotated clearer and easier to read.
+It becomes clear that each calculation is computing the number of degrees to rotate a hand from the twelve o'clock position, with zero being the twelve o'clock position, or straight up.

 Wes Bos's version of the clock hands results from making the
 <div> boxes very short and wide.
 Could we, I wondered, instead make them very
-tall and wide, and thereby make them look like the vertical hands of a clock pointing to the twelve o'clock position?
+tall and narrow, and thereby make them look like the vertical hands of a clock pointing to the twelve o'clock position?
 As it turns out, yes we can!

 Wes Bos's CSS styles: